 We are looking for volunteer interpreters who speak Japanese and also English, Korean, Chinese and/or Spanish.
 We require help with interpreting lectures and workshops onboard our cruise ship as it travels around the world visiting around 20 countries.
 You will also be asked to help out on tours in several of the ports that we visit.

 For the volunteer language Instructor:

 Accommodation and three meals per day are also provided.
-Small (we prefer "cozy") cabins await you on the ship.
+Cozy cabins await you on the ship.
 You usually share with one other volunteer.
 Each cabin has a private bathroom/shower, twin beds, desk, closets, etc. Most volunteers are pleasantly surprised.
-That being said, they aren't super spacious.
+That being said, they aren't super spacious and there are two ships, so there are a variety of rooms made available depending on where you are posted.
 But when you are surrounded by beautiful ocean and there is a boat full of events and people, the cabin is usually just a place to sleep at the end of the day.

-Our head office is in Tokyo, but we are able to get in touch with people all around the world via skype.
+Our head office is in Tokyo, but we are able to get in touch with people all around the world via skype/zoom.

 As a volunteer on the ship, you have the opportunity to contribute to and create meaningful experiences for your students onboard.
 It's a busy and sometimes intense environment but we also know that it is really meaningful and an unforgettable experience.